LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

 ``Goal`` is expected to fail.
 For ``throws/2`` tests, ``Goal`` is expected to throw the exception term ``Ball`` or one of the exception terms in the list ``Balls``.
-The specified exception must subsume the generated exception for the test to succeed.
+The specified exception must subsume the actual exception for the test to succeed.

 An alternative test dialect that can be used with more expressive power
 is: